In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Conclusions

 0.1cm We have then focused on the minispike annihilation rate $\Gamma_{\rm BH}$.
 The on-going annihilation of DM species constantly reshapes the structure of minispikes.
 We have heuristically described this remodeling by the existence of an annihilation plateau, which results from the beheading of the central parts of minispikes.
 Its density $\rho_{\rm sat}$ can be associated to a critical value $M_{\rm T}$ of PBH mass that delineates two specific asymptotic behaviors of the density $\rho$.
 We have thoroughly analyzed how $\Gamma_{\rm BH}$ depends on WIMP parameters and redshift.
 We have explained these dependencies by the interplay between PBH mass $M_{\rm BH}$, transition mass $M_{\rm T}$ and critical mass $M_{1}$, and identifed three asymptotic regimes for the minispike annihilation rate.
 By correcting the soft approximation near the surface of minispikes, we have obtained values for $\Gamma_{\rm BH}$ close, almost always, within $\pm 15\%$ to those derived using the lengthy numerical calculation.
 In the worst case of a 1~MeV particle, the discrepancy between both results is confined in the band between -10\% and +22\%, while $\Gamma_{\rm BH}$ spans more than 66 orders of magnitude.

 0.1cm We have finally analyzed how the extragalactic $\gamma$-ray background and CMB angular distortions constrain our mixed DM scenario.
 We started by fixing WIMP parameters and concentrated on the fraction $f_{\rm BH}$.
-Our results confirm what Lacki and Beacom~\cite{LackiEtAl2010} found more than 15~years ago, i.e. primordial black holes contribute either all or almost nothing to the astronomical DM.
-The former possibility is excluded by a host of cosmological and astrophysical arguments~\cite{GreenEtAl2021,CarrEtAl2021}, except in the asteroid window.
+Our results confirm what Lacki and Beacom~\cite{LackiEtAl2010} found more than 15~years ago, i.e. primordial black holes contribute either all or almost nothing to the astronomical DM in this particular mixed scenario, and assuming these black holes are essentially more massive than the asteroid mass scale.
+The former possibility is excluded by a host of cosmological and astrophysical arguments~\cite{GreenEtAl2021,CarrEtAl2021}, except precisely in the asteroid window.
 Until recently, this region was not constrained by observations.
 A recent analysis~\cite{Esser:2025pnt} sets a weak upper limit of order $55\%$ on $f_{\rm BH}$.
-In that context, the bounds which we have derived are a useful complement.
+In that context, the qualitative bounds that we have derived are a useful complement---we leave more quantitative determinations of these limits to future work, including estimates of potential late-time spike disruption \cite{RaidalEtAl2024}.
 The fraction of DM in the form of PBHs is severely constrained, with an upper bound as low as a few billionths in the case of a 200~GeV species annihilating into $b \bar{b}$ pairs with thermal cross-section.

 0.1cm One of the most important results of this article is the upper bound set by minispikes on the $s$-wave annihilation cross-section of thermal particles.
 To our knowledge, this is the first time that such an analysis is performed in the context of mixed DM.
 The limits set by cosmological observations on $\asv$ are astonishingly stringent, even if the contribution of PBHs to DM is vanishingly small.
 This result is exciting insofar as GW observatories are currrently searching for sub-solar compact objects.
 Should these be discovered, thermal DM species would be partially ruled out, at least those annihilating through $s$-wave.